 As amazing as this sounds, unfortunately, it’s not true.
 Disney Imagineers are smart and designed the castle to withstand the conditions of Florida weather patterns.
 According to D23 “Walt Disney Imagineers took Florida’s weather into account when they designed and built the castle, which consists of concrete, steel, cement plaster, and fiberglass.
 The castle can withstand hurricane winds of up to about 90 miles an hour.”
 So unless a direct hit from a hurricane lands over the center of Orlando, the castle will be able to stand for years to come!

 MYTH: Walt Disney is featured as one of the singing busts in the Haunted Mansion.

 We all know this classic ride.
-Im sure you’ve seen the mustached broken necked statue and wondered…is that Disney?
+I’m sure you’ve seen the mustached broken necked statue and wondered…is that Disney?
 Unfortunately, no. The bust is a living memorial to a Disney vocal legend Disney and Mellomen performer Thurl Ravenscroft.
-Thurl is a Disney staple for voice acting from Tangaroa in the Enchanted Tiki room, Pirates of the Caribbean, and even did work as Tony the Tiger.
-As much as this myth would be “Grrrreeeaaat!”, its a ode to a late Disney legend who helped build the magical place it is today.
+Thurl is a Disney staple for voice acting from Tangaroa in the Enchanted Tiki Room, Pirates of the Caribbean, and even did work as Tony the Tiger.
+As much as this myth would be “Grrrreeeaaat!”, it’s an ode to a late Disney legend who helped build the magical place it is today.

 MYTH: Walt Disney is buried (or cryogenically frozen) somewhere in Walt Disney World® Resort